IBM: Restore Trust & Equity to Support IBM Families & Communities

 Summary and Purpose of Our Open Letter

-This Open Letter is long, but its message is simple: “Set an example that others can follow.”
-Be worthy of your esteemed brand and heritage.
+This Open Letter has a simple request: That our Company and its Leadership “Set an example that others can follow.”
+Be worthy of our esteemed brand and heritage.
 Our founder’s son exemplified IBM’s foremost principle: “Show respect for the individual.”
 Today we have serious concerns about very low morale among IBMers and its adverse impact on growth and shareholder value.
 We believe the essence of what that makes IBM exceptional and innovative—its values and culture—is jeopardized by recent edicts issued by headquarters that have resulted in business disruptions, unfair labor practices, concerns about corporate governance, and departure of long-term employees with valuable, and sometimes irreplaceable skills.

 However, we have confidence that IBM’s Board and its CEO will recognize the urgency for addressing our process and human capital concerns.
 This letter identifies six specific areas for IBM corporate reform that are essential for returning IBM to greatness and growth: